ryanmr/ryanrampersad.com/src/data/pages/resume.md

 ### Breakdown

 I have experience with the following to varying levels.
-I consider these buzzwords and basically meaningless without the context of the projects.
+I consider these buzzwords and basically meaningless without the context of the work.
 Despite that, some organizations believe buzzwords buy sales &mdash; read the following buzzwords as an exercise in asking useful questions.
-I cannot share details publicly about the projects that used these specific technologies, but in confidence I _may_ speak more about them privately.
+I cannot share details publicly about the projects that used these specific technologies, though in confidence I _may_ speak more about them privately.

 #### Languages